sandboxie-plus/sandboxie-docs/docs/Content/SyscallSettings.md

 ### Win32k system calls

-`ApproveWin32SysCall` is the corresponding approval mechanism for intercepted Win32k system calls.
-A template entry can, for example, use a matching pattern:
+`ApproveWin32SysCall` is the corresponding global approval mechanism for intercepted Win32k system calls.
+A direct custom approval can use a matching pattern:

 ```ini
 [GlobalSettings]